-- 6.1 In order to be eligible to compete in ITF Wheelchair Tournaments, the Player must have an Eligible Impairment, i.e.: - 6.1.1 a Physical Impairment that is listed in Part One of Appendix One;1 and - 6.1.2 that is Permanent; and - 6.1.3 where the Physical Impairment is Impaired Muscle Power, Impaired Passive Range of Movement, Hypertonia, Ataxia, or Athetosis, if required by the ITF the Player must be able to prove by reference to Diagnostic Information that the impairment is caused by an Underlying Health Condition.
-If the Player cannot meet this requirement, the impairment will not be accepted as an Eligible Impairment.2 - 6.2 In addition, the Eligible Impairment must have a functional impact that meets or exceeds the following requirements (the 'Minimum Impairment Criteria'): it must result (when considered without aids or prosthetics) in a substantial loss of function in one or both lower extremities that alters the biomechanical execution of the running action in a way that is demonstrable and that will adversely affect performance. - 6.3 Any Player who does not satisfy the requirements of Articles 6.1 and 6.2 will be allocated Sport Class Not Eligible (NE) for ITF Wheelchair Tournaments in accordance with the provisions of Part Five (subject only to the Transitional Provisions). - 6.4 Any Player who satisfies the requirements of Articles 6.1 and 6.2 is eligible to compete in ITF Wheelchair Tournaments and will be allocated a Sport Class of either Open Division or Quad Division, depending on the degree to which his/her impairment affects his/her ability to execute the following specific tasks and activities fundamental to the sport of wheelchair tennis (together, the Fundamental Activities): - 6.4.1 manoeuvring a wheelchair around the court; - 6.4.2 gripping the racquet;
+- 6.1 In order to be eligible to compete in ITF Wheelchair Tournaments, the Player must have an Eligible Impairment, i.e.: - one of the following seven Physical Impairments: Impaired Muscle Power, Impaired Passive Range of Movement, Limb Deficiency, Leg Length Difference, Hypertonia, Ataxia, or Athetosis (see Part One of Appendix One for further details); 1 - 6.1.2 that is Permanent; and - where the Physical Impairment is Impaired Muscle Power, Impaired Passive Range of Movement, Hypertonia, Ataxia, or Athetosis, if required by the ITF the Player must be able to prove by reference to Diagnostic Information that the impairment is caused by an Underlying Health Condition.
+If the Player cannot meet this requirement, the impairment will not be accepted as an Eligible Impairment.2 - 6.2 In addition, the Eligible Impairment must be a lower limb impairment that affects on-court mobility in able-bodied tennis in a way that is demonstrable, and which will adversely impact the prospects of competitive success for that player in able-bodied tennis. - 6.3 In order to establish if the Eligible Impairment has met or exceeded the requirements of the statement in 6.2, the player will be assessed against the Minimum Impairment Criteria. - 6.4 Any Player who does not satisfy the requirements of Articles 6.1 and 6.2 will be allocated Sport Class Not Eligible (NE) for ITF Wheelchair Tournaments in accordance with the provisions of Part Five. - 6.5 Any Player who satisfies the requirements of Articles 6.1 and 6.2 is eligible to compete in ITF Wheelchair Tournaments and will be allocated a Sport Class of either Open Division or Quad Division, depending on the degree to which his/her impairment affects his/her ability to execute the following specific tasks and activities fundamental to the sport of wheelchair tennis (together, the Fundamental Activities):